bozdaglab/PPAD/README.md

  # How to run PPAD

- To runn PPAD, you have to have all following file in the same directory:
+ To runn PPAD, you have to have the following files in the same directory:

   - PPAD.ipynb
   - longitudinal_data_train.pkl